rafabortman/multilayer-perceptron/README.md

 Rafael Bortman</br>
 Virgílio Fernandes Jr.</br>

-(This fork are going to be updated only by Virgílio)
+(This fork is going to be updated only by Virgílio)